 Applicants may apply for scholarship assistance by clicking here.

 The Institute of Contemporary Psychotherapy and Psychoanalysis (ICP+P) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 ICP+P maintains responsibility for this program and its content.
 ICP+P is approved by the Maryland Board of Social Work Examiners to offer Category I continuing education credit.
-Because ICP+P has approval from the Maryland Board, CE credit hours awarded by ICP+P may also be claimed by social workers licensed in Virginia and the District of Columbia.
+As our CE program receives oversight from a licensed social worker, the CE credits we award are highly likely to be recognized by licensing boards in Virginia and the District of Columbia.
 These continuing education credits meet the ANCC standards for nurses.
 Marriage and family therapists licensed in the District of Columbia, Maryland, and Virginia may submit these CE credits to their licensing boards.
 (Marriage and family therapists in other jurisdictions and licensed counselors should inquire with their local Boards regarding continuing education credit.)
 Attendees from the above professional groups will earn CE credits for attending the classes.
 Full attendance is required to receive the designated CE credit.
 ICP+P is accredited by MedChi, the Maryland State Medical Society to provide continuing medical education for physicians.
 ICP+P designates this educational activity for AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 * The presenters and the planners have informed us that they do not have a conflict of interest and have disclosed that they have no relevant financial relationships with any commercial interests pertaining to this educational activity.
-Additionally, the presenter has been instructed to disclose any limitations of data and unlabeled or investigational uses of products during this presentation.
-This presentation will not contain any references to off-label (non-FDA-approved) use of products or devices.
+Additionally, the presenters have been instructed to disclose any limitations of data and unlabeled or investigational uses of products during the presentations.
+The presentations will not contain any references to off-label (non-FDA-approved) use of products or devices.